 Step 5: Add Appropriate Images (or Video)

-Humans are visual beings, so if you aren’t already making use of images in your blog posts then you’re behind!
-Pictures or short videos are a great way of breaking up waves of text, so when it comes to how to format a blog post, this is one of the easiest (and most fun) ways.
+Humans are visual beings, so if you aren’t already making use of images in your posts then you’re behind!
+Pictures or short videos are a great way of breaking up waves of text, so when it comes to how to format a post, this is one of the easiest (and most fun) ways.

 Firstly, make sure that it isn’t a stretch for the reader to understand how the picture relates to what they’re reading.
 An image that doesn’t make much sense is going to cause some confusion, and that’s not at all what we want.